FBI Special Agent fatally shoots dog in Rittenhouse Square: police

 "It's just kind of like, OK, I live across the street from that," a man said.
 "What if people were walking by?"

-Neighbors devastated over the dogs death.
+Neighbors were devastated over the dogs death.
 Police say no one was injured.

 for more features.